Preparing autistic children for starting primary school: strategies

 Ideally, your child’s transition activities would start at the beginning of their last year at preschool.

-Develop an individual learning plan
+Developing an individual learning plan (ILP)

-Get children familiar with the school and school equipment
+Getting familiar with the school and school equipment

 A gradual approach is the best way to help your child get familiar with the school.
 For example: